-The roots of the modern safari date back centuries, to the days when Arabic and African traders travelled from city-to-city, covering huge distances over rugged terrain.
+The roots of the modern safari date back centuries, to the days when Arabic and African traders travelled from city to city, covering huge distances over rugged terrain.
 So, it’s no surprise that the term safari comes from a Swahili word that loosely translates to ‘journey’.
-In the late 19th and early 20th century, when Europeans arrived on the continent, they redefined this ancient tradition, setting up a model of multi-day exploration across African landscapes in search of wild animals.
+In the late 19th and early 20th centuries, when Europeans arrived on the continent, they redefined this ancient tradition, setting up a model of multi-day exploration across African landscapes in search of wild animals.

 Many of these pioneers incorporated hunting into their expeditions, like Denys Finch Hatton of Out of Africa fame, who laid the blueprint for the Kenyan safari in the 1920s.
 Fortunately, as wildlife protection moved to the forefront in the 1970s, many African countries banned hunting and set up national parks to preserve their natural treasures instead.
 Today, most safaris have a conservation-based ethos that combines eco-friendly luxury with ethical wildlife and cultural experiences.